Sam-Sponcy/Pollusound/README.md

 EN

--Goal of the Pollusound Project
+- Goal of the Pollusound Project
 The goal of the Pollusound project is to analyze sounds in the city of Brussels.
 For this, we will use an Orange LTE-M RAPID dev Kit.

 - BirdNET-Analyzer